Lukao188/DevOps-Task/Files/README.md

 4. Pipeline Maven Integration
 5. Maven Integration
 - After the download is finished tick restart jenkins and wait for it to reboot
+- Set up maven as a managed tool Configuration/Global Tool Configuration/Maven installations name it jenkins-maven and select the latest version.

 - In order to see the logs of the container `docker-compose logs -f -t jenkins`
 - Stop the container `docker compose stop jenkins`